 This makes the coil rapidly vibrate back and forth, making the speaker cone move in different patterns.
 The coil movement then creates vibrations in the air, resulting in audio signals (sound is nothing but vibrating air).

-The strength and frequency of the magnetic forces determine the distance and rate that the voice coils move.
+The strength and frequency of the magnetic forces determine the distance and rate at which the voice coil moves.
 In other words, the magnetic forces regulate the vibrations created by the diaphragm.

 So, the main purpose of the magnets is to make sure that the voice coil vibrates efficiently, as the magnetic field changes.